 During the off season I don’t tend to measure my calories unless I am aiming for a goal.
-As time has gone on I have been able to eye ball my food more and more accurately.
+As time has gone on I have been able to eyeball my food more and more accurately.
 A rough guide of Macros would be that I ensure I get over 350g protein per day and eat carbs just as I feel I need them.
-Keep them low enough no more than 200g a day until I splurge a little of a Saturday when I train legs.
+Keep them low enough, no more than 200g a day, until I splurge a little on a Saturday when I train legs.
 The only fats I ensure to take are healthy fats from Udos Oil which I religiously take every morning.

 Q.What food do you love, but messes with your blood sugar the most?

 Breakfast cereal would be my biggest craving during prep.
 I don’t even eat it unless I go low during the off season or get very hungry in the evening after training.
 This is maybe why I crave it so much during contest prep.